-Reo Niiboshi and Mabu Akutsu, a pair of fictional police officers, first appeared in the manga Reo and Mabu: Together They’re Sarazanmai by Misaki Saitou.
-While they spent their days raising a lost child named Sara in Reo and Mabu, they appeared as antagonists transforming humans into zombies of desire in the following Sarazanmai anime television series.
-The second episode of Sarazanmai reveals their process of creating zombies (offering humans to the Otter Empire while dancing) as well as the fact Mabu has a mechanical heart that runs on desire energy.
+Reo Niiboshi and Mabu Akutsu, a pair of fictional police officers, debuted in the manga Reo and Mabu: Together They’re Sarazanmai by Misaki Saitou.
+While they spend their days raising a lost child named Sara in Reo and Mabu, they appear as antagonists who transform humans into zombies of desire in the following Sarazanmai anime television series.
+The second episode of Sarazanmai reveals their process of creating zombies (offering humans to the Otter Empire while dancing), as well as the fact Mabu has a mechanical heart that runs on desire energy.

-Mabu’s robotics are ambiguous, resembling both cyborgs and androids.
+The anime leaves Mabu’s robotics ambiguous, resembling both cyborgs and androids.
 His heart is definitely mechanical, which alone would make him a cyborg, but the rest of his body is unclear.
-His chest can turn transparent and Reo can extract his heart from it with no bloodshed.
+His chest turns transparent and Reo extracts his heart from it without bloodshed.
 He may have more mechanical organs, based on the Chief Otticer tinkering with his insides during “maintenance” surgeries.
-Mabu is also referred to as a “doll” by the Chief Otticer and Reo as if he were entirely artificial.
-Robotics are not the focus of Sarazanmai, but it has a place in robot fiction with how Mabu being a “doll” affects his relationship with Reo.
+The Chief Otticer and Reo refer to Mabu as a “doll” as if he were entirely artificial.
+Sarazanmai doesn’t focus on robotics, but it has a place in robot fiction with how Mabu being a “doll” affects his relationship with Reo.

 The rest of this post contains spoilers for Sarazanmai and discussion of ableism.